 It’s entirely made from homemade cardboard (printer paper + thin CA glue), plus a glass dome bought on ebay (like $3 for 6 of them, free postage), 0,05mm enameled copper wire (don’t remember but for the 7,5 m needed for this it’s less than 1€ worth of wire), a small section of 0,8 mm brass rod, two small rare-earth magnets (from Supermagnetman’s website).

 And time.
 Lots of time.
 At this stage I have around 3 hours in it, give or take, which involved building the winding jigs and devising the proper building methods.
-Here are the pictures and a video of the thingie in action.
+Here are the pictures of the prototype.
 Hope this will tinker the Steam Punk in you ;)

 -- Thomas - Pondering the inclusion of woodworking into physics and chemistry classes...